 The user can launch the app Maps for each location updated.

-The user can share his/her journey with other people (the participants) to let them check the track.
-The user can also receive shared journeys by other people (the owners) to participate to their journeys.
+The user can share his/her journeys with other people (the participants).
+The user can also be invited by other people (the owners) to participate to their journeys.

 Once the journey has been shared, it is possible for the participants to join it and update their location to the group.
-Every participant will see it in the owner’s track.
+Every participant will see it in the journey’s chat.

 The user can write something when updating the current location, can set a destination and set the timer’s interval for scheduling the notifications.

 In order to update a new data, iOS will alert the users at the expiring of each interval.

 To monitor missed journey updates, iOS can launch the app in the background and run it for a short time to verify the conditions and complete the task.
 A very small amount of data can be uploaded to iCloud.

 To ensure this behaviour, the Background App Refresh service must be enabled (the preference is accessible in the Settings app: General/Background App Refresh).